 The Community Fix-It Shop

 Before the continuum begins, there is a front door.
-Two diagnostic stations with AI-assisted repair guidance, multimeters, basic electronics tools, a 3D scanner for broken-part replication, and soldering equipment.
+Two diagnostic stations with repair guidance from an AI on screen, multimeters, basic electronics tools, a 3D scanner for broken-part replication, and soldering equipment.
 A neighbor walks in with a broken lamp.
 The person behind the counter asks what happened.
 A conversation starts over free coffee.
 The neighbor leaves with a working lamp and the knowledge that this building exists.

 This is where a neighbor becomes a maker becomes an inventor.
 The diagnostic fee is ten to twenty dollars.
 The foot traffic feeds the full continuum.
 The coffee is free because the tools pay for it.